About making a complaint

 If I decide to make a formal complaint about an engineer, what do I have to do?

-You can make a formal complaint by completing and submitting an online complaint form or writing directly to the Chief Executive.
+You can make a formal complaint by completing and submitting a complaint form or writing directly to the Chief Executive.
 Your complaint must contain your full name, your contact details and an outline of the matter in question.

 Once we’ve received your complaint, the engineer will be informed and the complaints process will begin.

-To make a complaint about about a Chartered Professional Engineer fill in the online complaint form
+To make a complaint about about a Chartered Professional Engineer fill in the complaint form

 I have made a formal complaint.
 What happens next?